D2KLab/HarvestingTablesInTheWild/report/report.md

 ![Monitoring architecture](images/elk.png)

 Monitoring infrastructure components:
-* Logspout
-  * It was used for docker logs redirection to logstash.
+* Logspout: used for docker logs redirection to logstash.
-* LogStash for log aggregation
+* LogStash: used for log aggregation
-* Elasticsearch for indexing and storage
+* Elasticsearch: used for indexing and storage
-* Kibana for analytics and visualization
+* Kibana: used for analytics and visualization

 # Implementation and Milestones